Petition for initial detention when designated crisis responder does not detain—Procedure—Court review.

-(1) If a designated crisis responder decides not to detain a person for evaluation and treatment under RCW 71.05.150 or 71.05.153 or forty-eight hours have elapsed since a designated crisis responder received a request for investigation and the designated crisis responder has not taken action to have the person detained, an immediate family member or guardian of the person, or a federally recognized Indian tribe if the person is a member of such tribe, may petition the superior court for the person's initial detention.
+(1) If a designated crisis responder decides not to detain a person for evaluation and treatment under RCW 71.05.150 or 71.05.153 or 48 hours have elapsed since a designated crisis responder received a request for investigation and the designated crisis responder has not taken action to have the person detained, an immediate family member or guardian of the person, or a tribe if the person is a member of such a tribe, may petition the superior court for the person's initial detention.

-(2) A petition under this section must be filed within ten calendar days following the designated crisis responder investigation or the request for a designated crisis responder investigation.
-If more than ten days have elapsed, the immediate family member, guardian, or conservator may request a new designated crisis responder investigation.
+(2) A petition under this section must be filed within 10 calendar days following the designated crisis responder investigation or the request for a designated crisis responder investigation.
+If more than 10 days have elapsed, the immediate family member, guardian, conservator, or a tribe if the person is a member of such a tribe, may request a new designated crisis responder investigation.

 (3)(a) The petition must be filed in the county in which the designated crisis responder investigation occurred or was requested to occur and must be submitted on forms developed by the administrative office of the courts for this purpose.
 The petition must be accompanied by a sworn declaration from the petitioner, and other witnesses if desired, describing why the person should be detained for evaluation and treatment.
 The description of why the person should be detained may contain, but is not limited to, the information identified in RCW 71.05.212.